reedybee/delta/README.md

 - Support for different graphics API's (Vulkan, Metal, Direct12, etc...)

 ## License
-This software is distributed under the MIT License, details can be found in the LICENSE.md file.
+This software is distributed under the MIT License, details can be found in LICENSE.md.